ruben134292900/Lua-NTFS/README.md

-# ⚠ This library will be completely deprecated in the future, as im working on a better library which supports both win32 and unix systems. ⚠
+# ⚠ This library will be completely deprecated in the future, as im working on a better library. ⚠

 # Lua NTFS